The USA Has Overthrown a Lot of Governments

-Blaming Russia, of course, was made popular when Trump won the 2016 election allegedly (although this disproved) with Russian election interference.
+Blaming Russia, of course, was made popular when Trump won the 2016 election allegedly (although thus disproved) with Russian election interference.

 One of the most amazing parts of just how butt hurt Americans got was that America and her allies don’t just “interfere” in elections, but invade, or arrange coups in literally any country with a government we don’t like.
 Sometimes this is for ideology, but most of the time, it’s literally for money.

-Here’s our collection of some of favorite governments either other thrown, or helped to power by Uncle Sam.
+Here’s our collection of some of favorite governments either overthrown, or helped to power by Uncle Sam.

 Guatemala 1954 – Coup Against Arbenz